-Total odometer [Odo] and tripmeter [Trip 1/2]
+Total odometer [TOTAL] and tripmeter [TRIP A/B]

-The M (Mode) button toggles between the total odometer and tripmeter in normal view
+The (MODE) button toggles between the total odometer and tripmeter in normal view.

-- Total odometer (Odo):

-Total distance travelled.
+- Total odometer (TOTAL): Total distance travelled.

-- Tripmeter (Trip 1, Trip 2):
+- Tripmeter (TRIP A, TRIP B):

-Distance travelled since the tripmeter was reset to zero (by pressing and holding the S (Set) button to reset the value on the tripmeter screen to 0.0 km/miles).
+Distance travelled since the tripmeter

+was reset to zero (by pressing and

-Instruments (continued)
+holding the (SET) button to reset the

+value on the tripmeter screen to

+0.0 km/miles).

+- Ride time: Shows the ride time in (TOTAL), (TRIP A) and (TRIP B) modes.